It’s not ‘the most wonderful time of the year’ for porch pirate identified by doorbell cameras

 Whitney said she has since received a call from the St. George Police Department to let her know that the woman had been identified and was returning the packages she stole.

-Although her packages had yet to be returned, she hopes they will be in the future.
-Despite the individual returning the packages, the woman will still be charged with theft and be required to replace items that Amazon and the United States Postal Office cannot.
+Although Whitney’s packages had yet to be returned, she hopes they will be in the future.
+Despite the individual returning the packages, the woman could still be required to replace items that Amazon and the United States Postal Office cannot.

-Washington City Police Department Sgt.
-Kory Klotz told St. George News if someone steals something from a homeowner’s property – even if it’s returned – it is considered theft, and the homeowner is a victim of the crime.
-As a victim, the homeowners can decide whether they want to pursue charges, and law enforcement will continue the process based on the decision.

 Whitney said she isn’t sure whether she will be pressing charges, but having the woman’s image shared all over Southern Utah might be justice enough for her.